VirusTotal/yara-x/docs/ModuleDeveloperGuide.md

 files is describing a YARA module.
 Only files containing a `yara.module_options` section will define a module.

-Options `name` and `root_message` are required, while `rust_module` and `cargo_feature` are optional.
+Options `name` and `root_message` are required, while `cargo_feature` is optional.
 The `name` option defines the module's name.
 This is the name that will be used for importing the module in a YARA rule, in this case our module will be imported with `import "text"`.

 The `cargo_feature` option indicates the name of the feature that controls whether